Portland Indian Leaders’ Roundtable

 After a year of discussions and focused group work, the group formalized into the Portland Indian Leaders’ Roundtable (PILR).
 PILR created a document, Making the Invisible Visible, describing the Portland Native community, designed to educate key audiences to the concerns that the Native people of Portland share.

-PILR, 30 agencies strong in 2017, worked together to update the document and present Leading with Tradition to continue to educate the extended community about our presence.
+PILR worked together to update the document in 2017 and present Leading with Tradition to continue to educate the extended community about our presence.

-The Portland Indian Leaders Roundtable is a partnership among 30 organizations in the region who serve, advocate for, and work within the Native Community.
+The Portland Indian Leaders Roundtable is a partnership among 30 organizations, tribes and tribal programs in the region who serve, advocate for, and work within the Native community.
 The primary mission of PILR is to support Portland’s Native American community.